-At Emerson, we have over 50 years of experience creating high-quality ball bearings and roller bearings for commercial and industrial applications.
+At Emerson Bearing Company, we have over 50 years of experience creating high-quality ball bearings and roller bearings for commercial and industrial applications.
 Through both Emerson Bearing and Action Bearing, we're proud to serve markets around the world.
-Emerson Bearing services niche international markets, and our New England customers are served by Action Bearing, which specializes in Original Equipment Manufacturer (OEM) and Maintenance, Repair, and Operations (MRO) solutions.
+Emerson Bearing services niche international markets, while our New England customers are served by Action Bearing, which specializes in Original Equipment Manufacturer (OEM) and Maintenance, Repair, and Operations (MRO) solutions.

 When you're choosing ball or roller bearings for your next project, there are three key factors to keep in mind: contact angle, preload, and system rigidity.